DaleDoesDev/DaleDoesDev/README.md

 - 👋 Hi, I’m Dale, a MERN stack web developer and recent WGU graduate (B.S.
 Software Development, 2021.)
-- 📫 You can reach me at: bumgardner.dale@gmail.com

 <!---
 DaleDoesDev/DaleDoesDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.